PUBLIC INFORMATION PACKAGE FOR CUSTODIAL GROUPS PLANNING WINTER BACKCOUNTRY TRAVEL

 Being well prepared and properly equipped for backcountry travel is essential.
 The equipment and clothing that you bring with you on your mountain trip has a direct effect on your safety and comfort.
-See our Winter Backcountry Checklist for a list of clothing and equipment considerations.
+Click here for a list of clothing and equipment considerations.

 Canada has a long tradition of professional mountain guiding, beginning in the late 1800's when the Canadian Pacific Railway began importing Swiss mountain guides to lead their guests into the mountains.
 This tradition continues today – Canada's mountain guides are certified to meet rigid international standards, and many professional mountain guides operate businesses in the National Parks.
 If you are a novice to the backcountry, or simply looking to learn more – consider hiring a certified, professional mountain guide.

 Make sure the Association of Canadian Mountain Guides (ACMG) certifies your guide, and they are licensed to operate in the National Parks.
-Please consult this list of ACMG guiding businesses licensed in the mountain national parks.
+Click here for a link to a list of ACMG guiding businesses licensed in the mountain National Parks.

 Checking the weather forecast is another essential part of being prepared for travel in the backcountry – do this the day you are leaving.
 The following links will take you to weather information for each national park.

-Tracking and understanding the daily avalanche conditions is important, but also can be complex.
-Avalanche warnings are available for two levels of comprehension, depending on your skill level.
+Understanding the daily avalanche conditions is important, but can also be complex.
+Avalanche warnings are provided information for various levels of comprehension.

 Several excellent guidebooks exist which describe in detail, the many backcountry trips which are found in the mountain National Parks.
 These books should be consulted, along with topographic maps of any region you are planning visit.
 We recommend the following guidebooks.